 The contracted vaccine providers are made up of doctors, nurses, and medical assistants that administer the vaccines.
 Additional contracted staff handle administrative duties, such as patient registration, filling out vaccine cards, and overseeing the observation area.

 - What additional support is provided by the Care-a-Van?

 The Care-a-Van Community Outreach Workers can help develop promotional materials for the event and conduct outreach to community partners in the area.
 The Care-a-Van team can also bring incentives to the events (upon availability) to help increase attendance.

 - What support is needed from the requesting organization/host?

-The Care-a-Van is self-sufficient in its ability to operate a mobile vaccine clinic; however, support is always appreciated.
+The Care-a-Van is self-sufficient in its ability to operate a mobile clinic; however, support is always appreciated.
 Requesting organizations play a vital role by providing the clinic space/venue and promoting the event.
-Requesting organizations can also support by providing volunteers, assisting with translating/interpreting, and having water and light snacks for attendees.
+Requesting organizations can also support by providing volunteers, assisting with translating/interpreting, and having accessible restrooms, electricity, and drinking water.

 Upon availability, Care-a-Van COVID-19 clinics will have Pfizer and Moderna products for ages 6 months and up to include initial monovalent doses and bivalent boosters.
 Flu vaccine availability will be for ages 6 months and up.
 Monkeypox vaccine availability will be for ages 18 years old and up.
 If no registration link is available, clinics will see patients on a walk-in basis.
 If you have any questions about Care-a-Van vaccine clinics, please contact firstname.lastname@example.org.